source of MINDFUL craft

 Consciousness directs the self awareness.
 Mindfulness reminds us to make thoughtful decisions.
 It reveals the missing parts and shows how to fulfill them.
 Mindfulness leads to a path towards one’s self and is therefore sustainable.

 Three interrelated components and two underlying conditions are central ideas to SEP.

-The second concept takes into account moderation and the comprehension that engageing in a certain kind of cause will result in a similar kind of result – the principle of karma.
+The second component is the mindset of reasonability: taken into account moderation and the comprehension that engaging in a certain kind of cause will result in a similar kind of result – the principle of karma.

-The third is social immunity – to be prepared for any situation we cannot control and plan for the worst case scenario.
+The third is immunity: to be prepared for any situation we cannot control and plan for the worst case scenario.
 If we know that we are not prepared and skilled in a certain area (such as knowledge, language, technology, financial management), we should find a way to close that gap.

 In summary, it is to act consciously, know oneself, walk the middle path with perseverance, strive for what is right, not only for ourselves, but also for broader benefits, in line with the principles of Buddhism.

 The sufficiency level differs for each person, so we should do what is right for us and help each other.

 Together we can go further and this will take us towards sustainability.

 We wish for our jewelry to be a source of encouragement, a suggestion for whoever is wearing it to find himself, be mindful, and concentrate in every moment of the day while contributing to the opportunity for Phra Bat Huai Tom community to remain truthful to their culture and beliefs, bringing about the proudness to be Karen Hill Tribe and to pass on the heritage that connects to mindfulness.

 We invite you to join us on this journey of doing what we believe most, in the best possible way.
 We hope to learn more along the road so we can keep growing, doing good for others and for the cause we believe in.